Explanation of types of jobs on RemoteAssistantJobs.com

 Volunteer remote assistant positions are unpaid roles where you contribute your skills to a nonprofit or community organization.
 This work is ideal for gaining experience, building your resume, or supporting a cause you care about.

-Example: volunteer remote administrative assistant, virtual assistant for a charity organization, etc.
+For example: volunteer remote administrative assistant and virtual assistant for a charity organization.

 6. Remote assistant internships